MAGALA-RICHARD/apsimNGpy/README.rst

 2. Python 3.10 +
 3. APSIM: Add the directory containing the models executable to the system's PATH or python path (to locate the required .dll files).
 This can be achieved in either of the following ways:
 4. Utilize the APSIM installer provided for this purpose.
-5. Build APSIM from its source code.
-This is comming soon
-6. Minimum; 8GM RAM, CPU Core i7
+5. Minimum; 8GM RAM, CPU Core i7

 .. _Installation: